thephpleague/json-guard/docs/simple-example.md

 To demonstrate how to use this package, let's validate some JSON against the JSON that defines the JSON schema itself.

 First we create a dereferencer, and dereference the schema.
 This resolves any JSON like `{"$ref" "#"}` into reference objects, which are required for the validator to resolve `$ref` keywords properly.
+Make sure you [installed league/json-reference](json-reference/installation) if you are using references.

 Next we create the validator.
 The first argument is the data we are validating.
 The second argument is the dereferenced schema.